 In order to accomplish this, the network does one of three things when you request a currency transfer:

 - Stellar converts the funds with a previous offer on its order book and automatically facilitates the exchange.

 - Stellar uses Lumens (XLM), its coin, as an intermediary for the exchange.
 It converts the funds from currency A into Lumens on the global marketplace, and then it takes those Lumens and converts them to currency B for the user receiving these funds.

 - If there are no trading pairs in the exchange for the two currencies, Stellar searches for offers on the network that will lead to a chain conversion into the desired currency (e.g., USD to EUR, EUR to GBP, BGP to AUD, AUD to JPY).

 This multi-currency exchange process is pretty ingenious, and it offers users a flexible approach to easily swap currencies on an international scale.

-Most of the wallets used to store ledger are either ledger specific or exist within Stellar’s network for use with its global marketplace.
+Most of the wallets used to store XLM are either XLM specific or exist within Stellar’s network for use with its global marketplace.
 Stronghold, for instance, is the distributed exchange built into Stellar’s system, and StellarTerm is a client that allows you to access the distributed exchange to trade or send funds.
-The Stellar team has also created the Stellar Desktop Client that is specific to the Lumens currency.
+The Stellar team has also created a Desktop Client that is specific to the XLM currency.